Lipstick Gets Clumpy On Lips – What To Do?

-However, if you want a bold and colorful lip, especially in shades like red or plum, opt for a matte finish.
+However, if you want a bold and colourful lip, especially in shades like red or plum, opt for a matte finish.

-What can you do if your lipstick gets clumpy on lips?
 One word: exfoliation!
-Properly exfoliating your lips is probably the best way to avoid clump lipstick.
-You can also apply lip balm, foundation, and lip liner after exfoliating to get a smooth and flawless look without any clumps.
+Properly exfoliating your lips is probably the best way to avoid clumped lipstick.
+You can also apply lip balm, foundation, and lip liner after exfoliating to achieve a smooth, flawless look without clumps.

 In today’s article, you will also learn about different types of lipstick and tips that can help you select the right lipstick for you.
 That said, let’s dive into the world of makeup.